IntroQG/gradertools/README.md

  - Student repositories will be stored in folder called `submitted`
  - The GitHub Classroom repository that is pulled will be renamed from `exercise-3-username` to `Exercise-3`
- - On Windows, the .git folder needs to be removed because it conflicts with the automatic grading
+ - OUTDATED: On Windows, the .git folder needs to be removed because it conflicts with the automatic grading
     - this is okay, it is not needed to push any changes to the repo
     - if for some reason there is a need to push some changes to that repository, [push_changes_.py]() script can be used to do that (or doing it manually by adding a remote with git commands)